NCBI-Hackathons/clint/README.md

 #### How to cite this work in a publication:  (doi: )

-**CLINT** is a data gathering and query pipeline that will parse the electronic medical record (EMR) reports, interface with Neurosynth to produce a list of symptoms correlated to structures or structures correlated to symptoms queried and return a report in an EMR ingestible format.
+**CLINT** is a data gathering and query pipeline that will parse electronic medical record (EMR) reports, interface with Neurosynth to produce a list of symptoms correlated to structures or structures correlated to symptoms queried and return a report in an EMR ingestible format.
 [Neurosynth](http://neurosynth.org/) is a database of functional neuroimaging results linking function with brain locations from over 11,000 published functional magnetic resonance imaging (fMRI) studies.